MO-tothe-ES/MLA_DIKU/README.md

-# MLA_UCPH
+# Macroeconomics III, UCPH
-Assignments for the course MLA at UCPH
+Assignments and notes for the course Macroeconomics III at UCPH.